 Be sure to include information about the outcomes of your research, potential future developments, and any funding you've received, events you've attended, professional memberships you hold and publications you've been in.

-Please note, if you're a postgraduate but not looking for an academic career, your CV should follow an alternative layout.
-You can find out more about this at CVs and cover letters.
+Please note, if you're a postgraduate but not looking for an academic career, your CV should follow an alternative layout - see our CVs and cover letters section.

 Find out more